Last Updated on December 27, 2021 by Danny

 Outstanding sound and several features that make it ideal for beginners with acoustic drum sounds.

-If you want the best electronic drum set, Yamaha is an excellent place to start.
+If you want a good electronic drum set, Yamaha is an excellent place to start.
 Players and critics widely regard it as one of the elite options for entry-level and advanced drummers.
 The Yamaha DTX402K brings that excellence and classic innovation and distills it into one affordable electronic drum set.

 The kit features a snare, three toms, hi-hat, a bass drum, ride cymbal, and crash.
 Meanwhile, there are ten built-in drum kits within the DTX drum module.
 You can toggle the options and sound effects through the module menu.